Developing Your Film Festival 2019

 New Horizons Film Festival, Wroclaw, Poland,

-Take me to:About the course Scholarships Testimonials FAQs
+Take me to:About the course Testimonials Speakers FAQs

 About the course

 Developing Your Film Festival is taught interactively by experts from the Independent Cinema Office as well as key festival staff from the best festivals from around the world (in the past, we have welcomed representatives from the Berlinale, Hot Docs, Rotterdam, Toronto and many more).
-You will come away with a clear strategy that you can implement immediately, as well as new contacts from festivals around the world.
+Delegates come away with a clear strategy that they can implement immediately, as well as new contacts from festivals around the world.
+Scroll down to see the full list of speakers for 2019.

 The fee for attending DYFF19 is €1250.
 This includes accommodation, course materials, film festival accreditation and some meals.
-There will be scholarships and bursaries available to make it easier for you to attend.
+Limited scholarships and bursaries are also made available.

-On the course you will learn practical lessons about:
+On the course delegates learn practical lessons about:

 - Audience development